-Holding fee - You may need to pay a deposit to reserve the property.
+Holding fee - You may need to pay a deposit equivalent to 1 weeks rent to reserve the property.
 This is refundable but reasonable costs can be deducted.
 Make sure that you understand the cost and terms of this and have details recorded for the end of the tenancy.

-Deposit - You will need to pay a deposit, which will be approximately six weeks’ rent.
+Security Deposit - You will need to pay a deposit, which will be an amount up to a maximum of five weeks' rent (for tenancies under a rental amount of £50,000 pa).
 Your landlord is required by law to register the deposit with a government approved scheme within 30 days of you paying it.
 They must also give you the details of where the money is being held.
 Find out more here: www.gov.uk/tenancy-deposit-protection The deposit is refundable unless you have damaged the house or its contents.
 Make sure an inventory is completed and take dated photos of damage before you move in.
 Get the agent to date and sign copies of the photos - this could save your deposit at the end of the tenancy!